What is mindfulness?

 About the MBSR teacher

-My meditation journey started in 2004.
-It led me to complete all the rigorous training to become a Certified Mindfulness Based Stress Reduction (MBSR) Teacher with
+This meditation journey led me to complete all the rigorous training to become a Certified Mindfulness Based Stress Reduction (MBSR) Teacher with

 I also completed an intensive six-month meditation retreat in silence at a forest monastery in Southeast Asia.
 Meditating 13 hours a day (minimum) and in seclusion from the outside world.
 This experience deepened my understanding of MBSR and solidified my passion for meditation.
 It also led me to present about mindfulness at a TEDx event.